Rate Card Overview¶

 Rate Card Terminology

-Several terms in ConnexCS can be used interchangeably when talking about Rate Cards:
+Several terms in ConnexCS are interchangeably used when talking about Rate Cards:

 - Provider = Carrier